jislam88/PlayWrightTS/README.md

 - TC#2: Sort product order
 - TC#3: Add multiple products to Cart
 - TC#4: Remove a product from Cart
+- TC#5: Data-driven tests where firstname, last name and zipcode are from a spreadsheet

 ## 3. Setup & Teardown
 - Login to the application using the credentials provided above.